openshift/cluster-logging-operator/docs/HACKING.md

 Quick summary of main targets only, see below and the Makefile itself for more details.

-* `pre-submit`: This target must pass before you submit a PR.
-  Does `make check` plus forces code generation and update of tools, to ensure CI doesn't have to do it.
 * `make check`: Generate and format code, run unit tests and linter.

 To build, deploy and test the CLO image in your own cluster: